 The Global Community Liaison Office (GCLO) advocates for employees and families under Chief of Mission authority.
-The Crisis Management and Support Services Team provides guidance and referrals to all Foreign Service employees and their family members on a range of topics.
+The Support Services Team provides guidance and referrals to all Foreign Service employees and their family members on a range of topics.
 Email: GCLOAskSupportServices@state.gov

 - GCLO’s Adding a Family Member to Orders page – Department of State procedures for adding an American or Foreign National spouse, child, or parent to orders (other agencies should contact their Human Resources Office for guidance).
 For information on benefits available to Eligible Family Members (EFMs on the employee’s travel orders) or Members of Household (MOHs) please see GCLO’s for details.